-And if those patrons have the munchies, they don?t need to worry, because Colorado Cannabis Tours concludes their journey with a visit to Cheba Hut, a pot-themed sub shop.
+And if those patrons have the munchies, they don’t need to worry because Colorado Cannabis Tours conclude their journey with a visit to Cheba Hut, a pot-themed sub shop.

-The sub shop has five different locations throughout Colorado, while also serving their uniquely named sandwiches in Arizona, Iowa, New Mexico, California Oregon and Wisconsin, with a total of 14 locations.
+The sub shop has five different locations throughout Colorado, while also serving their uniquely named sandwiches in Arizona, Iowa, New Mexico, California, Oregon, Florida and Wisconsin, with a total of 39 locations.

 Cheba Hut was founded by Scott Jennings in 1998, and identifies as a ‘counter-culture-themed restaurant franchise,’ according to their website, with the tagline ‘Cheba Hut: Where the only thing fried is the occasional customer.’